Books like 'The Chemistry of Familiar Objects'

 Readers who enjoyed The Chemistry of Familiar Objects by Alexandra Vasti also liked the following books featuring the same tropes, story themes, relationship dynamics and character types.

-historical funny regency virgin hero forced proximity strong heroine sweet-hero competent heroine independent heroine career professional
+historical funny virgin hero forced proximity strong heroine sweet-hero regency competent heroine independent heroine working class hero

 -